parham/lemanchot-analysis/README.md

 Parham Nooralishahi - parham.nooralishahi@gmail.com | [@phm](https://www.linkedin.com/in/parham-nooralishahi/) <br/>

 ## Acknowledgements
-This research is supported by the Canada Research Chair in Multi-polar Infrared Vision (MiViM), the Natural Sciences, and Engineering Research Council (NSERC) of Canada through a discovery grant and by the "oN Duty!"
-NSERC Collaborative Research and Training Experience (CREATE) Program.
-Special thanks to TORNGATS company for their support in testing and manufacturing of the parts.
+We acknowledge the support of the Natural Sciences and Engineering Council of Canada (NSERC), CREATE-oN DuTy Program [funding reference number 496439-2017], DG program, the Canada Research Chair in Multipolar Infrared Vision (MIVIM), and the Canada Foundation for Innovation.
+Special thanks to TORNGATS company for providing the required equipment and support for performing the experiments.
+Also, we are grateful to Montmorency Forest of Universit\'e Laval for the kind authorization received to use their experimental road.